9 Measures for Electrostatic Discharge (ESD)

 An environment with a humidity of 30% to 40% or less will cause a rapid and large increase in electrostatic charge generation.
 Therefore, keeping humidity at 45% or more is considered appropriate to ensure an ESD-safe working environment for handling semiconductor devices.

-A typical electrostatic charge generation source that causes a substantial amount of the static charge built on a human body is a person with insulative shoes walking on a carpet.
-The graph below illustrates how humidity relates to the static charge built on a human body.
+A typical electrostatic charge generation source that causes a substantial amount of the static charge built on the human body is a person with insulative shoes walking on a carpet.
+The graph below illustrates how humidity relates to the static charge built on the human body.

 Reference: Static Charge vs. Humidity